valilup/sogeti/README.md

 1. [Download Git](https://git-scm.com/download/mac)
 2. Click on installer button from the Binary installer section
 3. Click on download
-4. Open the downloade file
+4. Open the downloaded file
-5. Double click on the git-2.xx.x.pkg file
+5. Double-click on the git-2.xx.x.pkg file
 6. The installer should open
 7. Follow the instructions to install
-8. After the instalation is finished open Terminal
+8. After the installation is finished, open Terminal
 9. Type ```git --version```
 10. Should return the example ```git version 2.xx.x```

-### IntelIJ
+### IntelliJ
 - Installing IntelliJ is similar on mac and windows machines
 - [Download IntelliJ IDEA Community - Windows](https://www.jetbrains.com/idea/download/#section=windows)
 - [Download IntelliJ IDEA Community - Mac](https://www.jetbrains.com/idea/download/#section=mac)
 - Download the Community edition
-- Double click on the downloaded installer
+- Double-click on the downloaded installer
 - Follow the instructions from the installer
-- After the instalation is finished, launch the IntelliJ IDEA
+- After the installation is finished, launch the IntelliJ IDEA

 ### Clone Project